stackitcloud/marketplace-reference-code/README.md

 3. Review the implementation details in the code
 4. Adapt the examples to your specific use case

-## Integration Flow
+### Integration Flow

-The reference implementations demonstrate the **Subscription Approval flow**:

-- **Subscription Approval flow**
 1. **Marketplace token validation**: Validates the marketplace token by:
    1. Fetching the public key from STACKIT
    2. Validating the token format
    3. Verifying the token signature
 2. **Customer Resolution**: Uses the validated token to resolve customer information
 3. **Subscription Approval**: Approves the marketplace subscription

+### Key concepts

+- **Redirect Token**: The Redirect Token, or simply token, is the JWT Token sent to the vendors when the STACKIT Marketplace redirects consumers to the vendor's `Sign Up/Login` page, which happens in the process of creating a subscription (see [SaaS Frontend Integration](https://docs.stackit.cloud/stackit/en/saas-frontend-integration-290718118.html) for more details).

 ## Additional Resources